Honeymoons (film)

-Honeymoons (Medeni mesec; Muaj mjalti) is a 2009 Serbian-Albanian drama film directed by Goran Paskaljević.
+Honeymoons (Medeni mesec; Muaj mjalti) is a 2009 Serbian-Albanian drama film directed by Goran Paskaljević and co-written by Paskaljević and Genc Permeti.

-Synopsis
+Plot

 Hoping for a better life, two young couples leave their respective countries.
 Maylinda and Nik leave Albania by boat to Italy, to live their forbidden love.
 Meanwhile, Vera and Marko leave Serbia by train for Austria, through Hungary.
 Marko, a talented cellist, is lucky enough to enter the famous Vienna Philharmonic Orchestra.
 But when they arrive at the border, although they have visas in order, their problems begin.